Local women's stories

 Dorothy's story

 Dorothy, from Leigh, is trustee and treasurer at The Bridge (external link), a local community organisation set up to address food poverty, food waste, and social isolation.
-The Bridge has a food market and café, using food industry surplus that would otherwise be thrown away, andDorothy helps to bring people together.
+The Bridge has a food shop and café, using food industry surplus that would otherwise be thrown away, andDorothy helps to bring people together.

 Dorothy says: